paschaldev/eloquent-google-translate/README.md

 Once you have this done on your model, any update or create action on your model will automatically create your translations if you have the `auto_translate` set to `true` in your configuration.

 #### Resolving trait collisions
-This package uses the `getAttribute` method in your model, you might already be using that or a library you have is using that and you start getting errors during translations because multiple packages are trying to set the same methods on a model.
+This package uses the `getAttribute` method in your model, you might already be using that or a library you have is using that.
+You'll start getting errors during translations because multiple packages are trying to set the same methods on a model.

 If you don't have a package that uses the `getAttribute` property, you can skip this section.